modxorg/Docs/en/revolution/2.x/getting-started/an-overview-of-modx/roadmap.md

   - modRestClient and modRestServer classes;
   - xPDO will be available through the dependency injection container, instead of directly on the modX object.

- Work in progress for MODX 3.0 can be seen in the 3.x branch on GitHub.
+ Work in progress for MODX 3.0/Next can be seen in the 3.x and slim branches on GitHub.
 Once the architectural changes have been fully implemented, or when the MODX Advisory Board suggests additional changes, this roadmap will be updated accordingly.